Birch Street Neighbourhood Bikeway

 To learn more about transportation at the City of Campbell River, visit www.campbellriver.ca/transportation.

 The speed limit along the Birch Street neighbourhood bikeway has been lowered to 30 kilometres per hour (km/hr) and the pavement has been marked with “sharrows”.
-Signage indicating the new 30 km/hr speed limits and the new “sharrow” pavement markings was installed in September and October 2023.
+Signage indicating the new 30 km/hr speed limits and the new “sharrow” pavement markings was installed in 2023.
 Since these changes were introduced in October 2023, feedback received from residents has been overwhelmingly positive.

 The Birch Street neighbourhood bikeway will provide a key connection from downtown to near the north end of the Dogwood Street multi-use pathway and will connect several key destinations, including Robron Centre, Robron Park, Pinecrest Elementary School, the hospital, Centennial Park, École Phoenix Middle School and downtown.
 Birch Street is a local street and is a good fit for a neighbourhood bikeway, and will reduce cycling off major arterial roads like Alder Street and Dogwood Street.